matbaj/bluechipstack/README.md

     export PRIVATE_NETWORK=10.0.55.0
     export BRIDGE_INTERFACE=eth0

-Before you continue with the install, double check your network interface names on your nodes:
+Before you continue with the install, double check the network interface names on your nodes:

 	kord@nero:~$ ifconfig -a |grep Ethernet
 	br100     Link encap:Ethernet  HWaddr d4:3d:7e:33:f7:31
 	eth0      Link encap:Ethernet  HWaddr d4:3d:7e:33:f7:31

-If you see an interface name that is different than **eth0**, be sure to edit the *setuprc* file and change the BRIDGE_INTERFACE value to the correctly named interface.  **Things will go horribly wrong later if you don't do this!**
+If your primary interface name is different than **eth0**, be sure to edit the *setuprc* file and change the **BRIDGE_INTERFACE** value to the correctly named interface.
+Things will go horribly wrong later if you don't do this now!

 *Note: If you are using a Windows box, and [can't run bash scripts](http://www.cygwin.com/), you can move the*  **setuprc.example** *file  to*  **setuprc** *and edit as needed:*